snl-dakota/dakota/docs/user/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

 .. _chartreuse-ngw-composite-plotters:

 =================================================================
-"Data Visualization (Dakota/Chartreuse Composite Plots)" Category
+"Data Visualization (Dakota/Chartreuse Megaplotters)" Category
 =================================================================

-There is another set of plotting nodes available in the "Data Visualization (Dakota/Chartreuse Composite Plots)" folder:
+There is another set of plotting nodes available in the "Data Visualization (Dakota/Chartreuse Megaplotters)" folder:

 .. image:: img/Plotting_HDF_4.png
    :alt: This is the last of the plotting nodes, I promise